Gluten free diets seem like a fad, but Celiac sufferers know otherwise. The fact is that pet dogs can also have this food sensitivity.

 Dogs & Gluten Intolerance

 So, we think dogs can suffer from gluten intolerance as well.
-On the flip side, canines digest foods quicker than we do so they may be less susceptible.
-Again, more study is needed.
+On the flip side, canines digest foods quicker than we do.
+They may be less susceptible.
+More study is needed.

 If your dog has a sensitive stomach or frequent diarrhea, they may be gluten intolerant.
 The intestines can be damaged from long term exposure.